-- Capture the logins from old SQL server by running the script and store the output in a notepad.
+- Capture the logins from the old SQL server by running the script and storing the output in a notepad.
 The user should be having the appropriate permission on the SQL to perform these actions(sysadmin preferred).

-3. Stop the SCCM services on Primary site and take the DB backup to avoid any data loss.
+- 3. Stop the SCCM services on the Primary site and take the DB backup to avoid any data loss.

 a.
-Initiate the backup by right-clicking the SCCM database and selecting the tasks and then Back up.
+Initiate the backup by right-clicking the SCCM database and selecting the tasks and then Backing up.

 c.
-Select media option on the left and select the checkboxes for Verify backup when finished and Perform checksum before writing to media
+Select the media option on the left and select the checkboxes for Verify backup when finished and Perform checksum before writing to media.

 select command ,CAST(total_elapsed_time/1000.0/60.0 AS NUMERIC(8,2)) AS [Elapsed Min] ,CAST(estimated_completion_time/1000.0/60.0 AS NUMERIC(8,2)) AS [ETA Min] ,CAST(estimated_completion_time/1000.0/60.0/60.0 AS NUMERIC(8,2)) AS [ETA Hours] ,CAST(percent_complete AS NUMERIC(8,2)) AS [Percent Complete] from sys.dm_exec_requests where session_id = (select max(spid) from master.dbo.sysprocesses with (nolock) where cmd in ('RESTORE DATABASE','BACKUP DATABASE'))

-6. Add Primary site server as a member of Local Admin group of new SQL Server.
+6. Add the Primary site server as a member of the Local Admin group of the new SQL Server.
 It should be a direct member and not a member of any security group.
-This is must otherwise, DB move will fail.
+This is a must otherwise, the DB move will fail.

-7. Restore Database on new SQL Server.
+7. Restore the Database on the new SQL Server.
 I am using a SQL server 2017 on Windows Server 2016.